MommaWatasu/DynamicArena/assets/README.md

 - [bush](https://www.cgtrader.com/free-3d-models/plant/bush/cypress-bush-05)
 - [fence](https://www.cgtrader.com/free-3d-models/architectural/architectural-street/wall-with-fence) (I modified this model and create another one which is used in the image)

-And textures used in the model are taken from [cgbookcase](https://www.cgbookcase.com/).
+The textures used in the model are taken from [cgbookcase](https://www.cgbookcase.com/).

-And the `sky_original.png` is generated via Flux.1 dev fp8 using ComfyUI.
+The `sky_original.png` is generated via Flux.1 dev fp8 using ComfyUI.
 And `sky_upscaled.png` is upscaled version of `sky_original.png` via ESRGAN.

+The thunder image(`thunder.png`) is generated via Flux1 schnell and modified.

 # Sounds
 `bgm.ogg` is generated via Stable Audio Open with ComfyUI.

 The following system sounds are generated via [OpenAI-Edge-TTS](https://github.com/travisvn/openai-edge-tts) and modified using Audacity.
 - `draw.ogg`
 - `fight.ogg`